 No. Description of Exhibit 2.1† Business Combination Agreement, dated as of October 4, 2021, by and among Helix Acquisition Corp., MoonLake Immunotherapeutics AG, the existing shareholders and option rights holders of MoonLake Immunotherapeutics AG, Helix Holdings LLC, and Matthias Bodenstedt (incorporated by reference to Exhibit 2.1 of the Company's Form 8-K, filed with the SEC on October 4, 2021).
 3.1 Memorandum and Articles of Association of MoonLake Immunotherapeutics (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K filed with the SEC on April 11, 2022).
-4.1 Description of Securities (incorporated by reference to Exhibit 4.1 of the Company's Annual Report on Form 10-K filed on February 29.
-2024).
+4.1 Description of Securities.
 10.1 Amended and Restated Shareholders' Agreement, dated as of April 5, 2022, by and among MoonLake Immunotherapeutics, MoonLake Immunotherapeutics AG and the investors signatory thereto (incorporated by reference to Exhibit 10.2 of the Company's Form 8-K, filed with the SEC on April 11, 2022).
 10.2 Amended and Restated Registration Rights Agreement, dated as of April 5, 2022, by and among MoonLake Immunotherapeutics, Helix Holdings LLC and the holders signatory thereto (incorporated by reference to Exhibit 10.5 of the Company's Form 8-K, filed with the SEC on April 11, 2022).
 10.3 Form of Subscription Agreement (incorporated by reference to Exhibit 10.3 of the Company's Form 8-K, filed with the SEC on October 4, 2021).
 10.4 Form of Subscription Agreement (incorporated by reference to Exhibit 10.7 of the Company's Form 8-K, filed with the SEC on April 11, 2022).
 10.5 Form of Subscription Agreement (incorporated by reference to Exhibit 10.7 of the Company's Form S-1/A filed with the SEC on May 2, 2022).